tesa1/gbuild_check/README.md

 This is a simple snakemake-based pipeline used in the Zwart lab at the Netherlands Cancer Intitute to check the genome build of ChIP-sequencing experiments.
-A correctly aligned file (from previous experiments) is used as a comparison to check the header of the newly aligned files.
+A correctly aligned file (from previous experiments) is used as a comparison to check the alignment information using the header of the newly aligned files.

 The pipeline performs the following steps to produce a final text file:
   - Download the correct header information and sort it.